Do photography bans help curb overtourism and bad behavior?

 But more often, they're the result of local communities pushing back against bad tourist behavior.

 The Sedlec Ossuary in the Czech Republic, more commonly known as "The Bone Church" for its macabre decor made from the 60,000 or so skeletons discovered on the site, announced a photography ban after visitors took distasteful photos of skulls with hats and sunglasses on, among other infractions.
 In Hanoi, a train track running through a neighborhood became so popular with Instagrammers that the city government had to shut it down due to safety concerns when a tourist on the active track nearly caused an accident.

-And in Japan, residents of the historic Gion neighborhood in Kyoto voted to ban photography in the community's private streets.
-Tourists come to the neighborhood in droves, and while some enjoy simply walking and taking in the scenery or visiting a traditional teahouse, others have been less courteous, particularly when it comes to photographing geishas and maikos (geisha apprentices).
+Kyoto's historic Gion district is a popular destination for those hoping to photograph geisha.

 But there are alternatives to outright bans.